Quickstart Tutorial

 Now we visit foo.localhost

-in our browser and we should see a dump of the users table where we see some user.
+as modified previously.
+We should see a dump of the users table where we see some user.
 If we visit bar.localhost

 , we should see a different user.